Sexual Harassment Attorneys

 What Is Sexual Harassment?

 Sexual harassment is outlawed by Title VII of the Civil Rights Act of 1964 because it is a form of discrimination, as explained by the Equal Employment Opportunity Commission (EEOC).
 The agency defines sexual harassment as “[u]nwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when this conduct explicitly or implicitly affects an individual’s employment, unreasonably interferes with an individual’s work performance, or creates an intimidating, hostile, or offensive work environment.”
-We are looking at any claim involving extreme sexual harassment or sexual assault.
+Our lawyers are looking at any claim involving extreme sexual harassment or sexual assault.

 It is important to note that harassment is a violation of the law only when the conduct is unwelcome AND violates the employee’s protected status.

 What Does Harassment Look Like?

 Harassment can take the form of conduct that directly affects the way the employee is treated.
 This is known as disparate treatment discrimination, such as when an employer treats a worker unfavorably due to characteristics like race, gender, nationality, etc. Harassment also can also manifest in policies or procedures that put a worker at a disadvantage.
 This is called disparate impact discrimination, for example when an employer’s policies or procedures appear to be treating everyone equally, but instead, affect certain categories of people unfairly.